 2) Consider The Growth Of The Market

-On the process to validate your startup business ideas, you certainly need to think if the market is attractive enough.
+In the process of validating your startup business ideas, you certainly need to think if the market is attractive enough.
 Now it’s time to do your research.
 And the Internet offers plenty of opportunities for that.

-First, check out the demand using Amazon’s top products in this category and whether or not they have enough reviews.
+First, check out the demand using Amazon’s top products in this category and whether they have enough reviews.

 Try Google Adwords Keyword Tool to see how many times people search for this term.
 Use social media, forums, and any place online where people spend a lot of time to see what they talk about the most.
 Look for the hashtags they use, how they react to promotion in this field, etc.